-- 4.1 The Council has already incurred costs for the CPO process and supporting the agreement with the site owners.
-Those costs have already been incurred, so no further risk is associated to the CPO as it stands. - 4.2 Market Value and reasonable costs will need to be paid for The Shannocks Hotel site if it is to be taken into the Council's ownership.
-The valuation report as attached at the Exempt Appendix is recently drafted and is considered to accurately reflects current values.
+- 4.1 The Council has already incurred costs for the CPO process and supporting the agreement with the site owners. - 4.2 The CPO process requires that the Council pays the market value and reasonable costs to acquire The Shannocks Hotel site if it is to be taken into the Council's ownership.
+The valuation report as attached at the Exempt Appendix has been recently drafted and is considered to accurately reflect current values.
 The report is drafted by senior experts in CPO valuation from a respected professional surveying company.

-- 4.3 Previously, the Council had established a Capital Budget to acquire the Shannocks Hotel property through a CPO, but this budget was released at the time the owner of the property proceeded with demolition and an expectation that redevelopment would proceed as per the joint agreement.
-Now, however, as re-development has not commenced, it is necessary for the authority to consider its position further, with officers recommending that Cabinet seek approval from Full Council for this capital project budget to be re-instated. - 4.4 Once acquired under the General Vesting Document of the Compulsory Purchase Order it would be necessary for the Council to consider its options for the future re-development or onward sale of the site.
-If the authority was to look to develop the site out itself, this would require a further capital budget to be identified.
+- 4.3 Previously, the Council has had an approved capital budget to acquire the Shannocks Hotel through a CPO.
+However, this budget was released when the owner proceeded with demolition, at which point the Council reasonably took the view that redevelopment would proceed as per the joint agreement.
+Now, however, as re-development has not commenced, it is necessary for the Council to consider its position further, following Cabinet approval of this recommendation if Full Council decide to proceed with the CPO then it will need to approve the re-instatement of the capital project budget. - 4.4 Once acquired under the General Vesting Document of the Compulsory Purchase Order it would be necessary for the Council to consider its options for the future re-development or onward sale of the site.
+If the authority was to look to develop the site out itself, this would require a further capital budget to be approved.
 It would be expected that the funding for the purchase and subsequent redevelopment would ultimately be recovered if the development was then to be leased or sold.